Parks & Recreation Department

 When do they meet?

-Groups are encouraged to come out on the 2nd Saturday of the month for native restoration work.
+Groups and individual volunteers are encouraged to come out on the 1st Saturday of the month from 9 am - noon for native restoration work.
+SOLVE work parties will resume February 2017.
 Meet at the covered picnic shelter.
-Contact is Norm King firstname.lastname@example.org.
+To register for upcoming work parties, visit the SOLVE website volunteer registration at http://solveoregon.org/get-involved/event-registration

 What is an invasive plant?

-A non-native plant that establishes easily and spreads aggressively into new areas and environments, often with detrimental effects on native plant species.
+A non-native plant that establishes easily and spreads aggressively into new areas and environments with detrimental effects on native plant species and the ecosystem.

 What are native plants?